FishiaT/polymartbase/README.md

  Then, run `pip install aiohttp discord-py-interactions ruamel.yaml` to install the needed dependencies.

  Now clone this repository, edit the `config.yml` file and `resources.yml` file, then run the bot by `python3 base.py`.
-If no tracebacks occurs, then the bot should be online now.
+If configured properly, the bot should be working.

 ## License
  This project is licensed under the permissive MIT license.